Ivana Trump: Media appearances

 Ivana and Donald made several appearances together on television programs including The Oprah Winfrey Show in April 1988, followed by the BBC's Wogan in May 1988.
 After her divorce from Donald, Ivana was interviewed by Barbara Walters for ABC's 20/20.
-In 1991 Donald cut off her alimony payments after the interview and announced his intention to sue Ivana for monetary damages.
+In 1991, Donald cut off her alimony payments after the interview and announced his intention to sue Ivana for monetary damages.
 She returned to The Oprah Winfrey Show in 1992 with the message, "I will not let men dominate me anymore."

-Ivana had a cameo role in the Hollywood film The First Wives Club (1996) with the line, "Ladies, you have to be strong and independent.
+Ivana Trump had a cameo role in the Hollywood film The First Wives Club (1996) with the line, "Ladies, you have to be strong and independent.
 And remember: don't get mad, get everything."
 She was the host of a reality TV special titled Ivana Young Man, which aired on Oxygen Network in 2006.
-In the reality dating program she helped a wealthy, middle-aged woman find a younger partner.
-In 2010 Ivana appeared in the UK television series Celebrity Big Brother 7; she placed 7th.
+In the reality dating program, she helped a wealthy, middle-aged woman find a younger partner.
+In 2010, Ivana appeared in the UK television series Celebrity Big Brother 7 where she placed seventh.

 Personal life

 Ivana was married four times.
 Her first marriage, to Alfred Winklmayr, was for the goal of securing Austrian nationality.

 Ivana was married to Donald Trump from 1977 to 1990, and they had three children, Donald Jr. in 1977, Ivanka in 1981, and Eric in 1984.
 She became a naturalized United States citizen in 1988.

 Ivana married Italian entrepreneur and international businessman Riccardo Mazzucchelli in November 1995.
 They divorced in 1997.
-That same year she filed a $15 million breach of contract suit against Mazzucchelli for violating the confidentiality clause in their prenuptial agreement, while Mazzucchelli sued Ivana and her ex-husband Donald in a British court for libel.
+That same year, she filed a $15 million breach-of-contract suit against Mazzucchelli for violating the confidentiality clause in their prenuptial agreement, while Mazzucchelli sued Ivana and her ex-husband Donald in a British court for libel.
 The suit was later settled on undisclosed terms.

-In the summer of 1997 Ivana began dating Italian aristocrat Count Roffredo Gaetani dell'Aquila d'Aragona Lovatelli.
+In mid-1997, Ivana began dating Italian aristocrat Count Roffredo Gaetani dell'Aquila d'Aragona Lovatelli.
 Their relationship continued until his death in 2005.

 Ivana dated Italian actor and model Rossano Rubicondi for six years before they married on April 12, 2008.
-The marriage to Rubicondi, 36, was the fourth for Ivana, who was 23 years his senior at the age of 59.
+Rubicondi, 36, was 23 years younger than Ivana at the age of 59.
 The couple's $3 million wedding for 400 guests was hosted by ex-husband Donald at Mar-a-Lago with daughter Ivanka as her maid of honor.
-The wedding was officiated by Ivana's ex-sister-in-law Judge Maryanne Trump Barry.
+The wedding was officiated by Ivana's ex-sister-in-law, Judge Maryanne Trump Barry.
 Although Ivana and Rubicondi divorced less than a year later, their on-again, off-again relationship continued until 2019, when Ivana announced they had once again "called it quits".
 Rubicondi died on October 29, 2021, at the age of 49, reportedly from melanoma.

-Ivana had ten grandchildren.
+Ivana had 10 grandchildren.
 In the late 2010s she reportedly split her time between New York City, Miami, and Saint-Tropez.
 She stated she was fluent in Czech, English, German, French, and Russian.